parallel-protocol/tokenomics/docs/AuditDetails.md

 Aura Pool PID is hardcoded in the sPRL2 contract to reduce constructor parameters and avoid additional gas cost during deployment.

+### No solvency check in updateMerkleDrop function

+The `updateMerkleDrop` function in the RewardMerkleDistributor doesn't check that the contract has enough rewards to distribute previous epoch rewards in addition to the new epoch set.
+We are aware of it and decided to handle this off-chain during the rewards calculation.

 ## Tests

 The contracts are tested using the Hardhat framework with additional testing utilities.